 - Have one or two sentiments that relate to memories, a journey, adventure or change.
 These can all be applied to honoring the years they put into their job and celebrating what comes next after retirement.
 There is so much fun and adventure ahead when you reach retirement.
 It is definitely time to celebrate the future and to honor their years of hard work.

 - Have one or two sentiments that specifically relate to celebrating retirement.
 Not absolutely necessary since you already have one about adventure or the journey, but it does complete the thought when it actually says “retirement.”

 Thanks for joining me today.
 I hope you are inspired by today’s project.
 If you create something, I’d love to see it.
 Join us in the Unity Show & Tell Facebook group to share your card and tag me.

+Compensated affiliate links may be used at no additional cost to you.
+I greatly appreciate the support if you are inspired to shop using my links.
 Unity Stamp Company usually has a new sale almost EVERY week.
 Check the website for details & freebies.
 Stamp sets go on and off sale all the time.
 Just add the stamp set to your wishlist, if not on sale this week, so you get a great deal.